KLDZ

-KLDZ (103.5 FM, "Kool 103.5") is a radio station licensed to serve Medford, Oregon, United States.
+KLDZ (103.5 FM, "MeTV-FM 103.5") is a radio station licensed to serve Medford, Oregon, United States.
 The station is owned by Bicoastal Media.
-It airs a classic hits music format.
+It airs a soft oldies music format.

-KOOL 103.5 personalities include Scuba Steve in the afternoons.
-KOOL is also home for American Top 40 rebroadcasts from the 1970s and 1980s featuring Casey Kasem.
+Previous KOOL 103.5 personalities included Scuba Steve in the afternoons.
+KOOL was also home for American Top 40 rebroadcasts from the 1970s and 1980s featuring Casey Kasem.

+History

 The 103.5 frequency was originally licensed to Medford as KOPE.
 Founded by Roy Masters, it was one of the first FM talk stations in the U.S. and locally featured legendary paranormal author/talker, Art Bell.
 After being sold to Citicasters Co. (soon to merge with Clear Channel), the station was assigned the KLDZ call letters by the Federal Communications Commission on February 1, 1999.

+On September 14, 2026.
+KLDZ 103.5 switched to MeTV-FM.